Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 - May be too firm for some

-Our older adult testers said it is easier to move around on the WinkBed Plus than other beds they’ve tested.
-“I was able to easily roll from one position to another,” said one tester, Sheila, a 70-year-old average-weight combination sleeper.
-“I didn’t struggle at all to change positions and I didn’t have to use my arms to assist me.
-This bed feels very supportive.”
+Our testers also said the WinkBed Plus felt easier to move around on than many other mattresses we tested.
+Sheila, a 70-year-old combination sleeper, said switching positions felt smooth and supportive.
+“I was able to easily roll from one position to another,” she said.
+“I didn’t struggle at all to change positions.”

 WinkBed customer experience